phlaster/SeqFold.jl/README.md

 ## Introduction

-`SeqFold.jl` is a high-performance Julia reimplementation of [`seqfold`](https://github.com/Lattice-Automation/seqfold) Python library for predicting nucleic acid secondary structures and calculating melting temperatures, which is, in turn, is an implementation of the `Zuker, 1981` dynamic programming algorithm, the basis for [UNAFold](http://unafold.rna.albany.edu/?q=DINAMelt/software)/[mfold](https://www.ibridgenetwork.org/#!/profiles/1045554571442/innovations/1/), with energy functions from `SantaLucia, 2004` (DNA) and `Turner, 2009` (RNA).
+`SeqFold.jl` is a high-performance Julia reimplementation of [`seqfold`](https://github.com/Lattice-Automation/seqfold) Python library for predicting nucleic acid secondary structures and calculating melting temperatures, which is, in turn, an implementation of the `Zuker, 1981` dynamic programming algorithm, the basis for [UNAFold/mfold](https://www.unafold.org/), with energy functions from `SantaLucia, 2004` (DNA) and `Turner, 2009` (RNA).

 ## Motivation